rcw5/tutorials/bike-touring-route-planning/README.md

 1. An iPad
 2. A microSD card to transfer your route to
-3. A USB microSD card reader
+3. If your Garmin doesn't have a direct USB connection (such as the eTrex), a USB microSD card reader
 4. A HooToo Trip Mate Nano ([less than £20 on Amazon](https://www.amazon.com/HooToo-Wireless-Performance-TripMate-Hotspot/dp/B00HZWOQZ6))
 5. GoodReader iOS app (£4.99)